Blood Borne Infections

 stages it presents (primary, secondary, latent, and tertiary).

 firm, painless, non-itchy skin ulceration), secondary syphilis with

 a diffuse rash which frequently involves the palms of the hands

 and soles of the feet, latent syphilis with little to no symptoms,

-and tertiary syphilis with neurological, or
+and tertiary syphilis with neurological, or cardiac symptoms.

-1999, with greater than 90 percent of cases in the developing
+with greater than 90 percent of cases in the developing world.

+will cure syphilis.
 Treatment will kill the syphilis bacterium and